-- Simultaneously receive frames on all ports. - Simultaneously send frames on all ports. - Temporarily store frames when needed. - Record a frame's source address when received at a port (build the MAC table). - Check frame's destination address and retransmit it only on the required port (by checking the MAC table).
+- Simultaneously receive frames on all ports. - Simultaneously emit frames on all ports. - Temporarily store frames when needed. - Record a frame's source address when it's received through a port (build the MAC table). - Check a frame's destination address and retransmit it only on the required port (by checking the MAC table).

-This new device can now be named a switch and it brings enormous improvements in network performance because is removes the biggest Ethernet issue: collisions and CSMA/CD
+This new device can now be renamed as switch and it brings enormous improvements in network performance because is removes the biggest Ethernet issue: collisions and CSMA/CD